RELIGIOUS EDUCATION (RE)

-We want Sheringham children to know about and learn from a wide range of religions so that they can better understand the community and the world that they live in.
-Through learning and discussions, children will be able to engage in their own beliefs and those of others, developing their critical thinking, reflecting on their values and respecting the views of others.
+We want Sheringham children to know about and learn from a wide range of religions so that they can have a better understanding of the communities and the world around them.
+We want our children to engage with their own beliefs and those of others, develop their critical thinking, inspire their curiosity and to respect the views of others.

-In our local area we are lucky enough to be surrounded by rich diversity and a variety of cultures.
-Through Religious Education, children are able develop the British Values of Mutual Respect and Tolerance.
-RE lessons develop our pupil’s curiosity, awe and wonder about the world.
+In our local area we are lucky to be surrounded by rich diversity and a variety of cultures and religions.
+Through Religious Education, children are able to develop the British Values of Mutual Respect [and Tolerance].
+They will learn how to respectfully take part in discussion and ask challenging and sensitive questions.

 How our RE curriculum is designed

 Our curriculum follows the Newham RE syllabus, as recommended by the DfE.
 You can read about it here and find out more information in our RE and Collective Worship Policy.

 RE is taught in blocks of one to two weeks, several times a year.
 These blocks are aligned so that the whole school is learning about RE at the same time, allowing for meaningful link making and sharing opportunities.

 How children learn in RE

 Sheringham children will…